SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 In **the current chapter**, we will examine a few **problems** with a level of **difficulty** that can be expected in **the problems** of the practical **exam** in "Programming Basics".
 We will **review** and **practice** all the knowledge that was gained from this book and through the "Programming Basics" course.

-## Practical exam on “Programming Basic”
+## Practical Exam on “Programming Basic”

 The **"Programming Basics"** course ends with a **practical exam**.
 It includes **6** problems, for which you will have **4 hours**, to solve. **Each** of the exam problems will **cover** one of the **topics** studied in the course.
 The themes of the problems are as follows: